Electrical and Computer Engineering Program

 A complete list of courses is maintained at the JI Undergraduate Education Office.

-A minimum of 4 credits from one of the following categories:
+A minimum of 8 credits from the following categories:

 Additional courses may be acceptable but must be approved by the JI Undergraduate Committee.

-Any qualified credits in excess of 4 may flow into Upper Level Technical Elective, Flexible Technical Elective, or General Elective categories.
+Any qualified credits in excess of 8 may be applied to Upper-Level Technical Elective, Flexible Technical Elective, or General Elective categories.

-Students in the UM-JI Dual-Degree program may satisfy this requirement by taking a course in the Flexible Technical Elective category.
+Students in the UM-JI Dual-Degree program may satisfy 4 credits in this category by taking Flexible Technical Elective courses.

 Upper Level ECE Technical Electives (7 credits):

-The upper level technical elective courses give students options to either explore further in the area same as the core elective or discover interests in other ECE disciplines.
+The upper-level technical elective courses give students options to either explore further in the area same as the core elective or discover interests in other Electrical Engineering, Computer Engineering, and Computer Science disciplines.
 This category of requirement may be satisfied by taking:

 - At least one course must be at 400-level or higher

 Additional courses may be acceptable but must be approved by the ECE Program Advisor.
-Any qualified credits in excess of 7 may flow into Flexible Technical Elective or General Elective categories.
+Any qualified credits in excess of 7 may be applied to Flexible Technical Elective categories.

 Flexible Technical Electives (12 credits):